Dreamfarer/WARNO-DATA/README.md

 * *row*: Holds the armor type.

 ### Armor
-As you see we need to figure out against which type of armor we are going up against.
+As you see we need to figure out against which type of armor we are going up against before we are able to read out the table.
 For every unit armor is individually defined in `UniteDescriptor.ndf` by the variables **ArmorDescriptorFront**, **ArmorDescriptorSides**, **ArmorDescriptorRear** and **ArmorDescriptorTop**.
 These strings are referencing `ArmorDescriptor.ndf`, which translates them to the *row* names of the giant table in `DamageResistance.ndf`.

 The following armor types are actively being used by WARNO.